-Filling to unsuitable foundations shall be paid per m3 solid volume of fill placed, to the nearest m3, and shall include all work involved as stated under backfill above.
+Filling to unsuitable foundations shall be paid per m solid volume of fill placed, to the nearest m, and shall include all work involved as stated under backfill above.
 Measurement of filling shall be determined from the volume of unsuitable foundations being filled.

-14.0 CONNECTING INTO EXISTING SYSTEM
+14 CONNECTING INTO EXISTING SYSTEM